 This concept is simple, the bigger the water fount, the slower it is to freeze.
 Using a large rubber tub or feed pan for water in the winter will make it less susceptible to freezing over.
 When temperatures are very low, the water will still freeze, but will do so slower than water in metal fount.
 The downside is that these tubs aren’t easy to move when full, so you’ll be carrying water to the tub instead of carrying water in the tub.

-The most expensive but least laborious option for frozen poultry founts is to buy a water heater.
-Poultry water heaters tend to be expensive to purchase, and they run on electricity 24/7, which will add to your electric bill.
+The most expensive but least laborious option for frozen poultry founts is to buy a heated chicken waterer.
+Poultry water heaters tend to be expensive to purchase.
+And they run on electricity 24/7, which will add to your electric bill.
 A good poultry water heater will be expensive up front but should last for many years.

-There are lots of great water heaters on the market.
+There are lots of great heated chicken waterers on the market.
 Which one you purchase will depend on what type of water fount you have.

 If you only have a few chickens you can get away with the cheapest option for heating their water, using a Heated Pet Bowl.
-For a small flock of two or three chickens, this bowl is perfect as it will hold 1.5 gallons of water.
-The only real downside to this heated bowl is the open top, which encourages chickens roosting on the edge and pooping into the water.
+For a small flock of two or three chickens, this bowl is perfect!
+It will hold 1.5 gallons of water.
+The only real downside to this heated bowl is the open top.
+You know there will be that one chicken who will roost on the edge and poop in the water.

-Dealing with frozen water in the chicken coop can be a hassle, but hopefully some of these solutions will help you this winter!
+Dealing with frozen water in the chicken coop can be a hassle, but hopefully some of these solutions will help you keep chicken water from freezing this winter!